speakez-llc/Aiden/README.md

 # Aiden - The AI Admin 🤖
 This project is a showcase for "taming complexity" using *adaptive* machine learning.
-It is an abstraction of a real-world use case from our portfolio that we can run in a controlled environment.
+It is an abstraction of a real-world use case from our portfolio that runs in a controlled environment.

 <p align="center">
     <img src='img/Aiden_logo.jpg' width=50%>